lrperki2/Project3/online_news_pop.md

 training set, and the `method` argument is passed “lm” to indicate a linear model.
 The model is saved as `mlr`.

-The modeled regression line is used to predict on the test data set using the `predict()` function.
-Those predictions are then evaluated for prediction error by being passed as the first argument of `postResample()` with the actual `shares` observations as the second argument.
-RMSE, Rsquared, and MAE are output.

-A second multiple linear regression model is fitted, predicted on, and evaluated using the same methodology and syntax, but uses all main effects and all interaction terms via `~.^2` in the formula argument.
+A second multiple linear regression model is fitted using the same methodology and syntax, but uses all main effects and all interaction terms via `~.^2` in the formula argument.

 ``` r
 dataIndex <- createDataPartition(subset_channel$shares, p = 0.7, list = FALSE)